twosixlabs/gardproject/docs/index.md

 # GARD
 ## Guaranteeing AI Robustness to Deception

-The DARPA GARD program seeks to establish theoretical ML system foundations to identify system vulnerabilities, characterize properties that will enhance system robustness, and encourage the creation of effective defenses.
+The [DARPA GARD program][gard] seeks to establish theoretical ML system foundations to identify system vulnerabilities, characterize properties that will enhance system robustness, and encourage the creation of effective defenses.
 Currently, ML defenses tend to be highly specific and are effective only against particular attacks.
 GARD seeks to develop